CaptainCrowbar/unicorn-lib/unicorn/intro.md

 Any other exceptions that a function might throw are described in that function's description.
-If a function is not marked `noexcept`, but its documentation does not explicitly mention any exceptions, then it may throw `std::bad_alloc`, and possibly `FlagError` or `Unicorn::EncodingError` where appropriate, but will not throw anything else.
+If a function is not marked `noexcept`, but its documentation does not explicitly mention any exceptions, then it may throw `std::bad_alloc`, and possibly `Unicorn::EncodingError` if it implicitly does a checked encoding connversion, but will not throw anything else.

 ## Building Unicorn ##